Detailed course offerings (Time Schedule) are available for

 Introduces advanced biostatistical techniques for analyzing incomplete data in population health research.
 Examines a wide range of topics including: missing data and potential outcome framework for causal inference, propensity score and multiple imputation, multilevel random effect linear and logistic models, and empirical Bayes prediction Prerequisite: either HSERV 523 or permission of instructor.

-HSERV 525 Advanced Health Services Research Methods III: Observational Data Using Causal Inference (4-)
+HSERV 525 Advanced Health Services Research Methods III: Casual Inference Using Observational Data ([4-5]-)

 Focuses on reviewing statistical methods developed for "micro" (individual-level) data on behavior (choices or exposures) and outcomes in order to make casual inference about the role of a choice or an exposure on outcomes.
 Prerequisite: either HSERV 523, BIOST 511, BIOST 512, BIOST 513, or permission of instructor.